Black Eagle Dream

 The cock sure young man’s countenance dropped ever so slightly.
 Sonny Ray continued.
 “Listen man, I just flew in town tonight.
 My old man died, and I’m tired.
 Do me a favor, step aside; and me and my brother can go.
 Please.”

-Mistaking his patience for weakness, the big man looked at his two friends, then at Walter, and then putting his finger in Sonny Ray’s face he says;
+Mistaking his forbearance for weakness, the big man looked at his two friends, then at Walter, and then putting his finger in Sonny Ray’s face he says;

 “Man fuck you, and your dead dad, old man.”